Law training contract vacancies

 Top skills to get a job in law

 - Communication skills.
 You'll spend your days communicating with clients and other lawyers – by email, letter, conference call and on the phone.
 For litigation lawyers, add presenting in court to that list.
 Recruiters will look for evidence of strong communication skills in your application, at interview and on work experience.
+You may be worried about communicating your insights into Brexit and its effect on the legal profession during training contract interviews, and on vacation schemes and open days.
+If so, use our special Brexit feature full of predictions from TARGETjobs Law contributors to gain some confidence.

 - Commercial awareness.
 Gone are the days when solicitors simply provide legal advice for their clients.
 These days successful commercial lawyers have a genuine interest in how businesses work and the effect they have on clients -and are prepared to learn about an industry to provide the best advice for their client.
-Find out what trainee solicitors say about commercial awareness here
+Find out what trainee solicitors say about commercial awareness here.

 - Attention to detail.
 Being a bit slapdash when drafting a document doesn't inspire confidence in clients and, crucially, an error can change the meaning of a clause in a contract.
 Give recruiters confidence in your attention to detail by submitting typo-free applications for vacation schemes or training contracts.
 Get your applications proofread by friends and family before sending.

 Absolutely.
 Around 50% of practising solicitors come from a non-law background.
 Graduates from science, languages and humanities are at no disadvantage to law students.
-You will need to convert your non-law degree by taking the graduate diploma in law (GDL) before starting the LPC.
+For now, you will need to convert your non-law degree by taking the graduate diploma in law (GDL) before starting the LPC.
 As with the LPC, some law firms sponsor their future trainees through these conversion and vocational courses.
 Find out more about the non-law degree route

 What you need to know now?